tauri-apps/tauri-docs/docs/api/config.md

 Can be any **ONE** of the following types:

 - { "type": "skip" }: Do not install the Webview2 as part of the Windows Installer.
 - { "type": "downloadBootstrapper", "silent": boolean }: Download the bootstrapper and run it.
-Requires internet connection.
+Requires an internet connection.
 Results in a smaller installer size, but is not recommended on Windows 7.
 - { "type": "embedBootstrapper", "silent": boolean }: Embed the bootstrapper and run it.
-Requires internet connection.
+Requires an internet connection.
 Increases the installer size by around 1.8MB, but offers better support on Windows 7.
 - { "type": "offlineInstaller", "silent": boolean }: Embed the offline installer and run it.
 Does not require internet connection.
 Increases the installer size by around 127MB.
 - { "type": "fixedRuntime", "path": string }: Embed a fixed webview2 version and use it at runtime.
 Increases the installer size by around 180MB.